-- (A) Non-vegetative materials utilized to satisfy the screening requirements of this article, in addition to the use of existing vegetation and/or supplemental plantings may consist of walls, fences, earthen berms, or a combination thereof. - (B) If walls or fences are to be utilized, they should be installed on the "development" side of the required vegetative screening buffer. - (C) Walls and fences serving as non-vegetative buffer screens shall conform to the standards set forth for front yard fences and walls as described in Section 214-6.
+- (A) Non-vegetative materials utilized to satisfy the screening requirements of this article, in addition to the use of existing vegetation and/or supplemental plantings may consist of walls, fences, earthen berms, or a combination thereof. - (B) If walls or fences are to be utilized, their placement and installation shall be such so as to cause minimal disturbance of existing vegetation and located so as to provide an effective visual screen. - (C) Walls and fences serving as non-vegetative buffer screens shall conform to the standards set forth for front yard fences and walls as described in Section 214-6.
 At least one-third of the cumulative length of any fences or walls utilized for screening must be planted with plant materials that will reach a minimum of 6 feet within 3 years after installation.
 These shall be equally distributed along entire cumulative length of fencing. - (1) Walls.
 Walls shall be of masonry construction and a minimum height of 6 feet and maximum of 8 feet, as described in Section 214-6 and it shall not obstruct access to or function of required easements. - (2) Fences.
 Fences shall be a minimum of 6 feet and maximum of 8 feet in height and constructed of standard wood or masonry fencing materials, as described in Section 214-6, which will provide at least 90% visual blockage.
 The fence shall not obstruct access to or function of required easements. - (3) Berms.
 Earthen berms shall have a minimum height of 4 feet and shall be constructed at a maximum slope of 3 feet of run per one foot of rise.
 A minimum of one small tree and 5 shrubs per 35 linear feet shall be planted along the berm to maximize opacity.